Gautam-aman/ConvoMesh/README.md

 ## Run with Minikube

-This is the recommended way to run the project locally.
+This is the recommended local setup if you want the full distributed workflow.

 ### 1. Start a fresh Minikube cluster